Planning your year-round family budget

 There are so many ways to enjoy the summer in Manitoba without breaking the bank.
 Shorter trips, closer to home, can cost just a few hundred dollars and easily be saved in just a few months.

 A trip to the Spirit Sands (a.k.a.
 Carberry Desert) in the Spruce Woods Provincial Park is a low-budget, high-value experience that you may never have experienced!
-Camping costs as little as $65 for three nights and your family will get to see Manitoba’s only desert, with its unique plants such as the pincushion cactus, along with weird animals, like the hognose snake.
+Group fees for camping start at $33.60, a small price to pay to see Manitoba’s only desert, along unique plants, like the pincushion cactus, and animals like the hognose snake.

-When public events are back in the swing of things, the Manitoba Stampede in Morris, for example, provides entertainment for the whole family.
-From the midway to the agricultural fair to the rodeo, there’s something to keep everyone in the family happy.
-While hotels fill up quickly, there are campsites available, at less than $40 for three nights, but be sure to book early.
+When public events are back in the swing of things, the Manitoba Stampede in Morris is one of many events that provide entertainment for the whole family.
+From the midway to the agricultural fair to the rodeo, there’s something for everyone.
+While hotels fill up quickly, there are campsites available at $75 for three nights, but be sure to book early.
 A stampede family pass is just $80 for two adults and two kids, making this a very affordable trip.

 Fall